Angry McCarthy goads House Republicans in government shutdown fight | Politics

 Angry McCarthy goads House Republicans in government shutdown fight

 While a fight among Republicans on spending was holding up action in the House, the Senate on Thursday in an overwhelming 91-7 vote advanced its first package of spending bills.
-Representative Bob Good, a prominent member of the hardline House Freedom Caucus, said a partial government shutdown could be worthwhile if it meant achieving the 2022 target, which is $120 billion below the level that McCarthy agreed to with President Joe Biden in May.
+Some members of the hardline House Freedom Caucus said they think a shutdown will be necessary to get Republicans to agree to their 2022 target, which is $120 billion below the level that McCarthy agreed to with President Joe Biden in May.

 A visibly frustrated U.S. House Speaker Kevin McCarthy profanely goaded recalcitrant fellow Republicans in a standoff over federal spending, warning that "nobody wins" if the government is forced to shut down.
 In a closed-door party meeting on Thursday, McCarthy directly addressed hardline critics who have been threatening to file a "motion to vacate" challenge to his leadership unless spending for the fiscal year beginning Oct.
 1 is cut to a level $120 billion lower than McCarthy and Democratic President Joe Biden agreed to in May.